Ohio Girl's High School Basketball Poll

-The Top Ten teams in the girls' Associated Press Ohio high school basketball polls of the 2020-2021 season with first-place votes in parentheses and won-loss record, total points and position last week at right:
+The Top Ten teams in the girls Associated Press Ohio high school basketball polls of the 2020-2021 season with first-place votes in parentheses, win-loss record and total points:

 |1, Cin.
 Mt.
 Notre Dame (15)